apono-io/apono-getting-started/kubernetes/1_setup_sample_k8s_and_sugnup.md

 ### Setup local env

-1. Clone this repo to your computer, and navigate to the `k8s` directory
+1. Clone this repo to your computer

 ### Setup sample k8s cluster with data